This Cuisinart strawberry ice cream recipe is simple to make and tastes heavenly. It’s creamy, rich, and full of strawberry flavor.

 Amount Per Serving: Calories: 196Total Fat: 14gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 42mgSodium: 31mgCarbohydrates: 18gFiber: 1gSugar: 17gProtein: 2g

-Let me know if you make of these homemade ice creams and what you think!
+Let me know if you make either of these homemade ice creams and what you think!